NovaByteTeam/novabyte-os/README.md

 - **NovaByte Edition System** — edition management and feature sets
 - **Any other service, API, or system component developed by NovaByte** that is not part of NBOSP

+### Who Can Apply

+Licenses are **only** considered for developers or teams who:

+- Are building a **full consumer-facing operating system**
+- Are capable of **releasing and maintaining** that OS to real end users
+- Can demonstrate the scope and seriousness of their project

+**Personal projects, experiments, hobby builds, and individual use cases do not qualify — no exceptions.**

 ### How to Get a License

-If you want to bundle NovaByte Services into your own app or OS:
+If you meet the above criteria and want to bundle NovaByte Services into your OS:

-1. **Contact us** — reach out and describe what you want to use and what for
+1. **Contact us** — reach out and describe your OS, your team, and what services you want to use
-2. **We review your request** — we decide whether to grant permission
+2. **We review your request** — we assess whether your project qualifies
 3. **If approved**, we issue a license with specific terms for your use case
 4. **You must comply** with all conditions set in your license

 **No permission = no bundling.
 There are no exceptions.**

-> We built these services from the ground up.
-If you want them in your product, ask us.
-We're not unreasonable — but permission is required before you ship anything with our services in it.
+> We built these services from the ground up for a serious OS product.
+If you're building something at that level and want them in your product, reach out.
+NovaByte Services are not available to individuals or anyone outside of that scope — permission is required, and not everyone will get it.

 ---